Devil’s Tor and Beardown Man

 Today was a walk into the wilderness and typical terrain that is Dartmoor, away from any roads although the military presence can be seen all over this area.
-It’s a stunning area however the part across Black Dunghill and the last part by the Cowsic Bridge can get pretty boggy but that is more than made up for by the views from Conies Down Tor.
+It’s a stunning area however the part across Black Dunghill and the last part by the Cowsic Bridge can get pretty boggy but that is more than made up for by the views from Conies Down Tor and Devil’s Tor.

 © Crown copyright 2014 Ordnance Survey FL 2014 SF